 On this score the observations by the historian Macaulay are valid “A force thus composed might, without injury to its efficiency, be indulged in some liberties which, if allowed to any other troops, would have proved subversive of all discipline.
 In general, soldiers who should form themselves into political clubs, elect delegates, and pass resolutions on high questions of state, would soon break loose from all control, would cease to form an army, and would become the worst and most dangerous of mobs.
 Nor would it be safe, in our time, to tolerate in any regiment religious meetings at which a corporal versed in scripture should lead the devotions of his less gifted colonel, and admonish a back-sliding major.
 But such was the intelligence, the gravity, and the self-Command of the warriors whom Cromwell had trained that in their camp a political organization and a religious organization could exist without destroying military organization.
 The same men who, off duty, were noted as demagogues and field preachers, were distinguished by steadiness, by the spirit of order, and by prompt obedience on watch, on will and on the field of battle.”

-The Putney debates form such an important part in forming an understanding of the English revolution it is therefore a little surprising that Gaunt pays so little attention to them in his book.
-The debates held at Putney proved that this was no ”mere mercenary army".
+The Putney debates form such an important part in developing an understanding of the English revolution it is, therefore, a little surprising that Gaunt pays so little attention to them in his book.
+The debates held at Putney proved that this was no ”mere mercenary army."
 The debates contained discussions on Social inequality property rights and the nature of democracy.
 Arriving at Putney the army was divided over what kind of agreement was needed.
-The grandees or the more conservative figures around Cromwell and Ireton were in favour of compromise and issued the “Heads of proposals” (http://www.british-civil-wars.co.uk/glossary/heads-of-proposals.htm).
+The grandees or the more conservative figures around Cromwell and Ireton were in favor of compromise and issued the “Heads of Proposals” (http://www.british-civil-wars.co.uk/glossary/heads-of-proposals.htm).
 They were as follow

 1. Episcopacy would be retained in church government, but the power of the bishops would be substantially reduced.